Sage-Bionetworks/aws-alb-synapse-oidc/README.md

 This repository contains the instructions and files necessary to set up an AWS application load balancer in front of a web app that restricts access to members of select Synapse teams.

+## Prerequisites

+- Foobar

 ## Step 1: Create a Synapse OAuth client

-The detailed instructions for creating a Synapse OAuth client can be found [here](https://help.synapse.org/docs/Using-Synapse-as-an-OAuth-Server.2048327904.html#UsingSynapseasanOAuthServer-CreateanOAuth2.0Client), but the essential steps are captured in the included `create_client.py` Python script.
+The detailed instructions for creating a Synapse OAuth client can be found [here](https://help.synapse.org/docs/Using-Synapse-as-an-OAuth-Server.2048327904.html#UsingSynapseasanOAuthServer-CreateanOAuth2.0Client), but the essential steps are captured in the included `create_alb_oauth_client.py` Python script.
 This step assumes that you already have an HTTPS URL for your web app and that you have Python 3 installed.
 You will also need to login with a Synapse account.

 **N.B.** Don't forget the quotes around your app name if it includes spaces.